WhatsApp OTP: Introducing Meta’s Special Feature

 There’s no denying that SMS is a great communication channel to work with.
 But it’s not always easy to tell whether a text message is from a credible source or not.
 And while having a sender ID with your brand name can prove authenticity, many recipients may still not fully trust it.

 On the other hand, WhatsApp only allows you to send messages using the API after it verifies your business.
-This means the recipient can guarantee that any OTP they receive via WhatsApp is credible.
+This means the recipient can guarantee that any one-time password they receive is credible.

-As widespread as WhatsApp is, there are still people who don’t use the app or don’t open WhatsApp messages.
+As widespread as the app is, there are still people who don’t use the app or don’t open messages.
 That’s where SMS comes in handy as a fallback.
-Should the recipient not be able to receive the WhatsApp message for whatever reason, the OTP goes through via SMS instead.
+Should the recipient not be able to receive the message for whatever reason, the code goes through via SMS instead.
 All this is possible thanks to the ability to integrate WhatsApp with SMS.

 Option to Block

 While many SMS messages give you the chance to opt out, that option is not always available.
-Both WhatsApp and WhatsApp Business, however, allow users to block a contact that sends unsolicited messages.
+WhatsApp, however, allow users to block a contact that sends unsolicited messages.
 This makes it ideal for reaching out to your audiences with their guaranteed permission, whether it’s for sending verification codes, marketing messages, or any other form of business communication.

 OTP WhatsApp Vs. SMS